felleg/felleg.gitlab.io-backup/content/reads/read-75-why-work-sucks.md

 *Why Work Sucks* in an interesting beast, being published 12 years before the global pandemic that revolutionized our approach to remote/hybrid work.
-It often feels funny to read passages of managers who feel unnerved when a desk is empty during core hours.
+It often feels funny to read passages from managers who feel unnerved when a desk is empty during core hours.
 I don't know about your workplace, but where I currently work, desks are generally empty the majority of the time, and all my work interactions happen